We are living in interesting times, aren't we?

 While these markets might look attractive on paper, they can present significant risks for investors.

 As always, knowledge is your best defense against error so let’s have a look at these ‘worst markets’ and why they pose a risk to investors.

 1. Off the plan apartments

 While buying off the plan isn’t inherently bad in every circumstance, the risks are often much higher, for several reasons.

-Firstly, when you buy off the plan, you’re locking in a purchase price at what is meant to be the current market value of a dwelling that won’t be completed for several months, or even a year or two.
+Firstly, when you buy off the plan, you’re locking in a purchase price at what is meant to be the current market value of a dwelling that won’t be completed for a year or two.

 Of course, you hope the property will increase in value during the construction phase and by the time it’s completed you have a little nest egg of equity already in place.